Author: Ron Graham

 The Beauty of Heaven (Revelation 21-22) >Seven Final Visions >7th vision >The heavenly city

 The climax of the book of Revelation is the vision of the heavenly Jerusalem, a jewelled city of light.
-This beautiful vision signifies the church of our Lord Jesus Christ in all her eternal glory.
+This beautiful vision signifies the church, the called out people of our Lord Jesus Christ, in all her eternal glory.

 showed me the holy city John tells us how this vision begins: "One of the seven angels —who had the seven bowls full of the seven last plagues— came and spoke with me.
 He said, ‘Come here.
 I will show you the wife, the Lamb’s bride.’
 He carried me away in the Spirit to a great and high mountain.
 He showed me the holy city, Jerusalem, coming down out of heaven from God" (Revelation 21:9-10).

 The city's light "Her light was like a most precious stone" (Revelation 21:11).

 "The city has no need for the sun or moon to shine.
 The very glory of God lighted it, and its lamp is the Lamb."
 (Revelation 21:23).

 "There shall be no night there" (Revelation 21:25).

 These facts about the light show us that this vision does not represent any place on earth, because there is neither sun nor moon nor night time, but only the eternal light of the glory of God.
 This is a heavenly city, not an earthly one.